-ClientsOCSP client and servers that implement OCSPserver implementations MUST use the ASN.1 structures specified in [RFC2560] when constructing an OCSP request and response.
+OCSP client and server implementations MUST use the ASN.1 structures specified in [RFC2560] when constructing an OCSP request and response.
 The following fields are introduced and defined in sections 4.1 and 4.2 of [RFC2560], respectively, and are used by this protocol.

-OCSPRequest

-TBSRequest

-OPTIONAL Signature
+OCSPRequest TBSRequest OPTIONAL Signature

-OCSPResponse

-OCSPResponseStatus

-ResponseBytes
+OCSPResponse OCSPResponseStatus ResponseBytes